ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/force.md

 The rest are just utilities to validate and log each step of the attack.

 So that's it!
-Make sure that you've deployed the Force contract to `ganache` before running the exploit with `truffle exec exploits/force.exploit.js`.
+Make sure that you've deployed the Force contract to `ganache` before running the exploit with `npx truffle exec exploits/force.exploit.js`.

 Even though the challenge may have been a little basic, it taught us a new feature of smart contracts that we'd never seen before, which might come in handy at some point.